-GOES-R Risk Reduction products and decision aids will be demonstrated in addition to the Baseline and Option 2 products.
+GOES-R Risk Reduction products and decision aids will be demonstrated in addition to the baseline and future capabilities products.
 The risk reduction products and decision aids demonstrated in the SPC Spring Experiment are described in Section 3.

 9 Summary